HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/evolution/index.rst

 Postfit emulation
 -----------------
+For Bayesian fits we don't do any postfit selection on the posterior, however, for backwards compatibility with the `validphys` module we still run a postfit emulation which creates a `postfit` folder containing the evolved replicas and the corresponding LHAPDF set.
+This way, after performing the evolution, we can still

-Bayesian fits don't need a Postfit operation, however, in order to be able to use ``validphys`` reports for fits we
+in order to be able to use ``validphys`` reports for fits we

-Fit folder structure
+Final Fit folder structure
 --------------------
 After the  the fit a